Royal Walk - Things to do FREE in London

 Portcullis House is behind you and Victoria Embankment in front.

 Victoria Embankment:: is the road and walkway along the north bank of the River Thames.
 The Victoria Embankment's construction started in 1865 and completed in 1870.
-It was the first electrically illuminated street in London.
+This was the first street to have electrical lights in London.
 Ships that are permanently moored by Victoria Embankment include HMS President and HMS Wellington.

 Cleopatra's Needle: are a trio of obelisks in London, Paris, and New York City.
 Each is made of red granite, stands about 21 metres and weighs about 180 tons and is inscribed with Egyptian hieroglyphs.
 Although the needles are genuine Ancient Egyptian obelisks, they are somewhat misnamed as they have little connection with queen Cleopatra of Egypt.
 They were originally erected in the Egyptian city of Heliopolis around 1450 BC.
 The obelisks were moved to Alexandria in honor of Mark Antony — by the Romans in 12 BC.
 Sir William James Erasmus Wilson sponsored its transportation to London at a cost of some £10,000 in 1877.